Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Linked list/Compact list/README.md

 ```

 So basically, instead of just scanning sequentially all the list elements for the desired one, we take SHORTCUTS~~~
-* First randomly picking a random element in the list (we can do this because we know all elements lies in $[0,$ `l.size` $-1]$).
+* First randomly pick a random element in the list (we can do this because we know all elements lies in $[0,$ `l.size` $-1]$).
 * Then, determine whether it's safe to "jump" to this element.
 It should be safe if the element lies somewhere between the current elements and the desired element (if any) in the list.
 Because we know that the list is sorted, we can infer this information by comparing the picked element with the desired and current one.
 It it's safe, jump to it!
 If it's not safe, just ignore it.
 * Finally, we just advance to the next element, either from the just-jumped-to element or the current element (if we didn't do the jump).

 OK.
 Now we got the intuition -- we're ready to slay!
 ### Proof
-You may wonder, if I just randomly pick an element, determine whether it's safe to jump to it, then do the jump if it's really is -- all without manually advancing to the next element, how far can I expect me to get?
+You may wonder, if we just randomly pick an element, determine whether it's safe to jump to it, then do the jump if it's really is -- all without manually advancing to the next element, how far can we expect to get?
 That is with this function,
 ```ada
 ONLY-JUMP(l, e, steps):
     cur = l.head